rahimkhoja/Atomik_Controller/README.md

 # Atomik Controller README #

 # Version 0.8 Alpha
+By Rahim Khoja

      The Atomik Controller manages automated and smart lights.
 Initially The Atomik Controller will manage Mi-Light brand lights and Remotes, but it will expand to other Atomik and third party smart devices.
 The goal is to create a drop in replacement for the Mi-Light wifi bridge, that breaks the zone and device limitations, while providing a more robust home lighting controller.
 The Atomik controller will boast a Web GUI for system management, a Nrf24l01+ 2.4 GHz transceiver for listening and transmitting, Mi-Light RF RGB remote compatibility, a Mi-Light Smartphone server emulator that allows use of the Mi-Light Smartphone app as a remote, an API for 3rd party integration, and a task scheduling system to control light zones.

      Hopefully in the future the Atomik Controller will add blue tooth connectivity, additional devices from a variety of manufacturers, Zigbee compatibility, Z-Wave compatibility, OpenHAB compatibility, a simple light io scripting interface, a fully documented API for 3rd party compatibility, and other types of devices and sensors.

  **Features:**